theuserge/TheUserge.github.io/deployment.md

 3. Enter Anything as App name and App short name, Enter my.telegram.org in url section

-4. Thats it, You"ll get your **API_ID** and **API_HASH** Var.
+4. That's it, You"ll get your **API_ID** and **API_HASH** Var.

 ### 2. DATABASE_URL

 * First, Go to [cloud.mongodb.com](https://cloud.mongodb.com) then Sign Up there.

 * Login or Sign Up (Create an Account) there.
-If you dont have an Account!
+If you don't have an Account!

-* After Login, You'll be in there Dashboard Page
+* After Login, You'll be on their Dashboard Page

 ![This](https://telegra.ph/file/46e58355fe5bf648c8108.jpg)

-* Choose an option **Build a Cluster** (as show picture below)
+* Choose an option **Build a Cluster** (as the shown picture below)

-* Now, You'll see Pricing Plan setion.
+* Now, You'll see Pricing Plan section.

 ![This](https://telegra.ph/file/714afabd905531eedc275.jpg)

 * Here, We going to use Free Plan for our userbot

 * After that, You have to select Region and Server.
-Where your Databse server will host.
+Where your Database server will host.

 ![This](https://telegra.ph/file/69b46491ca2143438bc19.jpg)

-<pre>Tips: Select the Nearest server from your location so it wont take long time to connect</pre>
+<pre>Tips: Select the Nearest server from your location so it won't take long time to connect</pre>

 * At last, Click on **Create Cluster**.

 ![This](https://telegra.ph/file/268f44ba7e1c25f77b1ec.jpg)

-<pre>You have to wait for sometime at this Page while your Database is being created. </pre>
+<pre>You have to wait for some time at this Page while your Database is being created. </pre>

-* After Created, Click on **Network Access** (Can see option under Security section of Above Image)
+* After Created, Click on **Network Access** (Can see this option under Security section of Above Image)

 * You will see an option **Add IP Adress**.
 Click on that
 ![This](https://telegra.ph/file/8229e06fc38c87e8880ff.jpg)